Alecsandu/Crypto/README.md

 # Encrypto - CryptographyApp
 ## Idea
-Encrypt and decrypt your photos using a private key, to *make* that no one sees your peppers.
+Encrypt and decrypt your photos using a CLI tool, to *make* sure that no one sees your peppers.
 ## Features
-The program from [crypto.c](crypto.c) has the following features:
+The source code for the program in [crypto.c](crypto.c) has the following features:
 - encrypt and decrypt an image, using a secret key(composed of two values)
 - show the results of the CHI-SQUARED test of the plain image and encrypted image
-- show instructions of how to use the program
+- help option
 ## Building
 To build use:
 ```